What could be more romantic than spending the night in a real castle?

 - Fernie Castle: 450 years of history, near Fife, but by far the most interesting accommodation here is not the castle at all but the luxurious and magical treehouse, perched in a grove of six tall sycamores and quite fabulous.
 The Castle is near St Andrews, handy for visitors to the home of golf or the ancient university.

 Though Wales probably has more castles than any other part of the UK, many of them are great historic ruins.

 Only a few have been fitted out as hotels.

-- Ruthin Castle Luxury accommodation and a spa are just part of the appeal of this medieval castle.
+- Ruthin Castle: Luxury accommodation and a spa are just part of the appeal of this medieval castle.
 Medieval banquets, in its banqueting hall, complete with raucous entertainment, are scheduled several times a month.
 The castle's interesting history includes some nasty skullduggery. in the 13th century, while Prince Llewellyn was rebelling against the English King Edward I, his brother Dafydd built a fort on this site for the king.
 Edward, in turn, gave the fort back to Dafydd as a reward for his treachery.
-I'd listen out for ghosts if I were you.